prancer-io/prancer-compliance-test/docs/help/best_practices.md

 ## Handle dependency between resource in Azure Terraform

-- Each terraform resources will have a `compiletime_identity` under resoruce `property` in snapshot json.
+- Each terraform resources will have a `compiletime_identity` under resource `property` in snapshot json.
-- If a resource has a dependecy with another resource, we just need to do a `contains` check on source resource property (which should contains the target resources identity) with taget resources `compiletime_identity` or `dot (.)` combination of taget resources `type` and `name`.
+- If a resource has a dependency with another resource, we just need to do a `contains` check on source resource property (which should contains the target resources identity) with taget resources `compiletime_identity` or `dot (.)` combination of taget resources `type` and `name`.
 - Example: `azurerm_virtual_machine_extension` has dependency with `azurerm_virtual_machine`. `azurerm_virtual_machine_extension` property `virtual_machine_id` should contains `id` of target `azurerm_virtual_machine`.
 We will raise an issue if `virtual_machine_id` does not contains `compiletime_identity` or `dot (.)` combination of `type` and `name` of `azurerm_virtual_machine`

 ```